openvinotoolkit/docker_ci/get-started.md

 docker run -it --rm <image_name>:latest
 ```

-If you want to try some samples then run image with the command below:
+If you want to try some samples, then run the image with the command below:

 **Linux image:**
 ```bash